from __future__ import annotations

 analysis can:

-- Track growth across replicate wells
+- **Replicate analysis:** Track growth across identical replicate wells

-- Identify spatial patterns or contamination
+- **Spatial detection:** Identify contamination patterns or edge effects

 Without grid assignment, measurements are just unorganized lists of objects with no